 1. Understand why your users are leaving

+How can you re-engage users who have abandoned your app after their first use?
 The first and foremost strategy to execute is understanding why your app users are leaving.
 Is it the app experience or the lack of engagement that caused him to uninstall your app?
 The only way to understand this is to include analytics and tracking in your app development.

-GetSocial Analytics enable you to track user engagement carefully and understand how he is interacting with various features.
+GetSocial Analytics enables you to track user engagement carefully and understand how he is interacting with various features.
 It also tracks the length of active sessions a user has had on the app to help you gauge ways to keep him engaged longer.

 2. Track event based interactions

 Continuing on the point above, it is important to closely track the series of actions a user makes after installing your app.
 This gives you insights into how the user perceives your app flow, which of the screen grab his attention the most, which feature is being most interacted with and which one requires a little promotion.